Sepitus-exe/WKElementaryDark/README.md

 - Surface-1 is intended to represent containers/surfaces that are lowest in the stacking order (farthest from the user).
-Higher numbered surfaces stack on top of each other, with light-surface-5 closest to the user.
+Higher numbered surfaces stack on top of each other, with surface-4 closest to the user.
+The inverted surface can be considered closest of all.

 - The custom property names assume a dark color theme.
-In particular, the text-light color is used over everything _except_ light-surface-5 which uses text-dark.
+In particular, the text-clr color is used over everything _except_ inverted-surface which uses text-inverted-text.

 It's a good idea to create your own palette of colors using your own custom properties, then re-define the `--USER-*` properties using your own custom